gomezzz/LICOS/README.md

 This work is based on Sentinel-2 Raw data. included in the dataset [THRawS](https://zenodo.org/record/7908728#.ZGxSMHZBy3A).
 To prepare your data, proceed as follows.

-1. Navigate to the `data_preparation` directory and clone [PyRawS](https://github.com/ESA-PhiLab/PyRawS) on it.
+1. Navigate to the `data_preparation` directory and clone [PyRawS](https://github.com/ESA-PhiLab/PyRawS) in it.
 PyRaWS provide APIs to process Sentinel-2 raw data.
 2. Install PyRaWs as indicated in its [README](https://github.com/ESA-PhiLab/PyRawS#installation).
 3. Download [THRawS](https://zenodo.org/record/7908728#.ZGxSMHZBy3A).
 4. Create a directory called `THRAWS`, including a subdirectory called `raw`.